WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/capitalization.md

 ## Capitalization and slashes

 For words using a slash, capitalize the word after the slash if the word before it is capitalized.

-For example,
+**Examples**
 - *Region/Location*
 - *Press the On/Off switch.*